Question: What is Cottage Cheese?

 There are several different ways to make cottage cheese.
 Some methods take less than 30 minutes, others take days.
 Why make it yourself?
 Homemade cottage cheese has a richer texture and creamier, tangier flavor.

-A quick method for making Paneer (which is similar to cottage cheese) in less than 30 minutes using cream, citric acid or lemon juice.
+A quick method for making soft, creamy paneer (which is similar to cottage cheese) using just milk and lemon juice.

 This recipe calls for mesophilic culture, liquid rennet, whole milk, heavy cream and buttermilk and is a two-day process.